 drops) and elf donuts (small box of Cheerios dipped in icing and

 topped with hundreds and thousands), charged about £1

 Tanya South-Fitzhugh: We sold ghost poop at our

-RSPCA warns against selling 'reindeer food'
+The RSPCA warns against selling 'reindeer food'

 Planning to sell bags of 'reindeer food' at your fair?
 Think

-fundraiser after eating oats and glitter sprinkled outside for Rudolph, the RSPCA suggests
+eating glitter sprinkled outside for Rudolph, the RSPCA suggests

 that even using 'edible' glitter in your oaty mix is a no-no:

-'Certain foods that are harmless to
+'Certain foods that are harmless to humans may cause serious

-by animals, or could even be fatal if toxic to that species.
+be fatal if toxic to that species.
 Glitter is not intended for

-consumption and even if a product is
+consumption and even if a product is certified by the FSA as being

-advise against this activity to prevent accidental ingestion by
+prevent accidental ingestion by animals.'

 Share this page